HOME * PUPPIES FOR SALE * VIDEOS * ABOUT US * GUARANTEES

 6. Pet Supplies: http://www.buyamerican.com/petsupplies.html

-Collar/Harness and Leash
+Collar/Harness and Coat/Sweater Sizes

-You will need a small collar at first, and then will have to buy another one or two to fit your puppy as he grows.
+COLLAR: You will need a small collar at first, and then will have to buy another one or two to fit your puppy as he grows.
 So, don't break the bank buying that first collar, as it will not be in use for a long time.
 We generally find that collars adjusting for the range between 8" to 12" work to start (as your puppy will weigh about 4.5-6.5 lbs when you get him/her from us, though the range can be from about 3.5 to 7.5 lbs at 8 weeks).
 You can try one that fits the range of 6" to 10", but he/she will grow out of that one fairly quickly.
 Find recommendations for choosing a dog collar and dog leash for your puppy.

-If you get a harness, measurements for an average 8-week puppy will be close to 8" neck and 13" girth, give or take a little bit.
+HARNESS: If you get a harness, measurements for an average 8-week puppy will be close to 8" neck and 13" girth, give or take a little bit.
 Again, he/she will grow quickly!

 Dishes